Why Do Some Leaders Become Symbols?

 2.1 The Social Construction of Symbolic Authority

 Max Weber's concept of charismatic authority provides a starting point.
-Weber identified charisma — a perceived extraordinary personal gift — as one of three sources of legitimate authority, alongside tradition and rational-legal structures.
-Charismatic leaders, Weber argued, derive their power not from laws or customs, but from the devoted belief of their followers that they possess exceptional qualities.
+Weber identified charisma as one of three sources of legitimate authority, alongside tradition and rational-legal structures.
+Charismatic leaders derive their power not from laws or customs but from the devoted belief of their followers that they possess exceptional qualities.

 2.2 The Role of Language and Culture

-Symbols are not only political; they are cultural and linguistic.
-Leaders who create literature, speeches, or art have a particular advantage in achieving symbolic status because their words outlive their policies.
+Symbols are not only political.
+They are cultural and linguistic.
+Leaders who create literature, speeches, or art have a particular advantage in achieving symbolic status.
+Their words outlive their policies.
 The pen, as history repeatedly shows, is more durable than the decree.

 3. Historical Case Studies